Editorial guide

 Full context before the next step

 This note explains the routine choice without pretending to prove an outcome.
-"What to check when before-and-after marketing shapes your app decision" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.
+"Buyer criteria: before and after marketing" includes a direct answer, five practical sections, a clear evidence boundary, official Orena links, and a soft app CTA for readers who are ready to act.

 Section 1

-For "What to check when before-and-after marketing shapes your app decision", the page should answer the question without pretending to prove too much.
-In a quiet evening when the person wants to reset without chasing a result, "What to check when before-and-after marketing shapes your app decision" is usually a practical decision rather than a promise hunt.
+For "Buyer criteria: before and after marketing", the page should answer the question without pretending to prove too much.
+In a quiet evening when the person wants to reset without chasing a result, "Buyer criteria: before and after marketing" is usually a practical decision rather than a promise hunt.
 The reader is trying to pick a focus area before opening a full library, so the first move should be observable: use similar lighting before comparing progress photos.
-If that choice makes the next session easier to repeat for "What to check when before-and-after marketing shapes your app decision", the article.
+If that choice makes the next session easier to repeat for "Buyer criteria: before and after marketing", the article has done its job.
+If "Buyer criteria: before and after marketing" only.

 Section 2